International SEO Audit: What 2,402 Broken Hreflang URLs Taught Us About Multi-Market Migration Risk

 2. Hreflang Implementation Audit

-Search Engine Land analysis on 18,786 websites with hreflang implemented in the <head> found that:
+Search Engine Land analysis of 18,786 websites with hreflang implemented in the <head> found that:

 3. URL Structure Analysis